 The generation after next

-However, if frequencies continue to increase, even these approaches will reach their limits at some point.
-This is why AT&S is already developing processes to enable the efficient transmission of signals with a much higher frequency.
+However, if frequencies continue to increase, even these approaches will reach their limits soon.
+This is why AT&S is already developing processes to enable the efficient transmission of signals with much higher frequencies.
 Waveguides are hollow metal tubes whose cross-section is tuned exactly to the frequency of a signal.
 The higher the frequencies become, the lower the dimensions of the waveguides.
 This allows integration in printed circuit boards or substrates.

-With the help of waveguides, signals in the range from 70 to 140 gigahertz and beyond can be transmitted back and forth without losses between antennas and signal processing chips.
+With the help of waveguides, signals in the range from 70 to 140 gigahertz and beyond can be transmitted both ways without losses between antennas and signal processing chips.
 In comparison, the high-frequency signals in the coming 5G network range between 26 and 39 gigahertz.
 To manufacture waveguides, AT&S removes part of the material in the desired shape from a layer of the printed circuit board, plates it with metal and closes the channel with a cover that is also metallic.
-The construction has to be very accurate, stable and tight to ensure that signal transmission also works across several centimetres on the printed circuit board.
-The cover used is thinner than human hair.
+The construction has to be very accurate, stable, and tight to ensure that signal transmission also works across several centimeters on the printed circuit board.
+The cover used is thinner than a single human hair.

 AT&S at the CES Las Vegas

 AT&S will be presenting these and many other solutions for the first time at one of the world’s most influential technology events – the Consumer Electronics Show in Las Vegas.
-Visit us from January 5 to 8, 2022 at our booth #51134 in the Austria Pavilion (Venetian Expo (formerly Sands), Level 2, Halls A-C) and find out everything about how AT&S is helping to shape the future.
+Visit us from January 5 to 8, 2022 at our booth #51134 in the Austria Pavilion at the Venetian Expo and find out everything about how AT&S is helping to shape the future.